Risingson/eveeyedocs/docs/data/tag.md

 Further highlights systems with NPC stations in them.

 **Rookie Systems**<br>
 Tags starter systems, systems with career agents and some Sisters epic arc systems.
-[Rookie Griefing](https://support.eveonline.com/hc/en-us/articles/203209712-Rookie-Griefing) probihibted.
+[Rookie Griefing](https://support.eveonline.com/hc/en-us/articles/203209712-Rookie-Griefing) is prohibited there.

 **Ice Occurrence**<br>
 Tags systems with ice anomaly occurrences.
 The brighter the color the more anomalies are spawned.

+**A0 Rare Asteroid Occurrence**<br>
+Tags systems with an A0.

 **Agents in Space**<br>
 Tags systems holding agents in space.